Tony Sheridan

 Anthony Esmond Sheridan McGinnity (21 May 1940 – 16 February 2013), known professionally as Tony Sheridan, was an English rock and roll guitarist who spent much of his adult life in Germany.
 He was best known as an early collaborator of the Beatles (though the record was labelled as being with "The Beat Brothers"), one of two non-Beatles (the other being Billy Preston) to receive label performance credit on a record with the group, and the only non-Beatle to appear as lead singer on a Beatles recording which charted as a single.

 Childhood and early career

-Sheridan was born on 21 May 1940 in Norwich, Norfolk, where he grew up in Thorpe St Andrew and attended the City of Norwich School.
+Sheridan was born on 21 May 1940 in Norwich, Norfolk, where he grew up at 2 Hansell Road in Thorpe St Andrew and attended the City of Norwich School.
 His parents were Alphonsus McGinnity and Audrey Mann.

 Childhood

 In his early life, Sheridan was influenced by his parents' interest in classical music, and by age seven, he had learned to play the violin.
 He attended the City of Norwich School.
 He had a leading role in the school production of The Mikado in 1951 and played the violin in the orchestra.